 SENSORY PROCESSING

-If we want to understand autism, we must understand sensory processing.
-Autistic people have brains and bodies that experience the world differently than non-autistic people.
-It’s how we process information around us in the environment.
-So light, sound, movement, smells, temperature.
-There are several sensory systems:
+If we want to understand Autism, we must understand sensory processing.
+Autistic people have brains and bodies that experience the world differently than non-autistic people and the way we process information around us means that we can struggle to filter out sensory stimuli that causes distress.
+E.g., light, sound, movement, smells, temperature, pain etc. There are several sensory systems:

 -